5GZORRO/issm/api/README.md

 ## Deploy the service

-Log into kuberneters master where ISSM is installed
+Log into 5GZorro platform kuberneters master (where ISSM platform is installed)

 Invoke the below in this order

-**Note:**

-1. you may need to update below settings according to your environment
+**Note:** you may need to update below settings according to your environment

-1. deployment uses myregistrykey secrete to pull image from private docker registry.
-Refer [here](https://github.com/5GZORRO/infrastructure/blob/master/docs/kubernetes-private-dockerregistry.md) to set it up

-1. ensure to create the secrete in `issm` namespace

 ```
 export REGISTRY=docker.pkg.github.com